 Going forward

-Enthusiastic feedback from potential users highlights the engaging nature of the Artual experience.
-As one user shared, “I never thought I would be spending so much time on a virtual gallery app!
+A user testing the Rococo exhibition shared something that doesn't appear in usability metrics: "I never thought I would be spending so much time on a virtual gallery app!
 It's fun; I love the dark mode, and I enjoyed the Rococo exhibition.
 I can't wait for more new and virtual exhibitions.
-Thank you so much!”
-This positive response underscores the potential of virtual platforms to broaden art appreciation and accessibility.
+Thank you so much!"

 Next Steps